TravelMapping/HighwayData/hwy_data/BRA-SP/brasp/README.md

 * SPA-220/052 [is signed](https://www.google.com/maps/@-22.5706432,-44.9950992,3a,15y,99.07h,88.21t/data=!3m6!1e1!3m4!1s7agpg3qodERMEe15umV3hw!2e0!7i16384!8i8192), but as of 2011 the east end is unclear.
 * SPA-248/055 [is signed](https://www.google.com/maps/@-23.9829983,-46.2650202,3a,18.2y,285.58h,87.42t/data=!3m6!1e1!3m4!1sHpNepqI08kMsoh5dUws1_A!2e0!7i16384!8i8192) (with a missing 0).
 State GIS data shows that it continues south to Avenida Ademar de Barros, but the Ecovias concession and signage ends at the circle where the freeway ends.
 * SPA-291/055 [is signed](https://www.google.com/maps/@-23.9977704,-46.4111343,3a,21.3y,278.54h,88.17t/data=!3m6!1e1!3m4!1ss0U16t3V0_o7fyq-yD-rpA!2e0!7i16384!8i8192).
+* SPA-344/055: the east end is poorly defined; it officially continues locally-maintained back to SP-055 at Per, but this is not signed.
 * SPI-084/066 [is signed](https://www.google.com/maps/@-23.3467599,-46.0205593,3a,15y,157.05h,88.23t/data=!3m6!1e1!3m4!1sTodoGdcHL2NWMrKnvZOY9Q!2e0!7i16384!8i8192) (with missing 0s).